 My original intention was to post recipes, cooking tips and tricks, and the likes for men.
 My thinking was that there are many men who want to cook , but don’t do so for fear of screwing up and begin embarrassed.
 My idea was to write recipes in a narrative style, that would answer not only the “What?” question but also the “Why?” question, something that most men, being quite technical and rational, want answered.
 My research showed that most cooking courses for men focused on teaching them to cook by rote: follow the instructions to the letter, and it’ll work.
 Leave something out and it’ll be a disaster, and you won’t know why.

 As it turns out, most of my readers turned out to be women rather than men, once I started writing the food column for Bolander lifestyle & Property, which I’ve been doing since the first edition of the paper on April 18, 2007.

 One thing led to another, and I began writing about wine as well, and naturally, it made sense to combine the two.

-A disaster which occurred when moving my blog from one server to another, meant that I lost a good deal of my on-line content, but I’m beginning to catch up as I post more and more of the 350 odd recipes I’ve developed over the years.
+A disaster that occurred when moving my blog from one server to another meant that I lost a good deal of my on-line content, but I’m beginning to catch up as I post more and more of the 350 odd recipes I’ve developed over the years.

 What is your food philosophy all about?

 I do not, nor will I ever eat, foie gras or veal.
-My research and reading tells me that neither can be produced humanely and should therefore not be produced.
+My research and reading tell me that neither can be produced humanely and should therefore not be produced.

 I am neither a vegan nor a vegetarian, nor will I ever be.
 Whilst I respect every person’s right to eat what they choose to eat, I acknowledge that human beings are omnivores and that a balanced diet must include both a plant component and an animal protein component.